History-deterministic Parikh Automata: Introduction

 More recently, another notion of limited nondeterminism has received considerable attention: history-deterministic automata~\cite{Col09,HP06}\footnote{There is a closely related notion, good-for-gameness, which is often, but not always equivalent~\cite{BL21} (despite frequently being used interchangeably in the past).} are nondeterministic automata whose nondeterminism can be resolved based on the run constructed thus far, but independently of the remainder of the input.
-This property makes history-deterministic automata suitable for the composition with games, trees, and other automata, applications which classically require deterministic automata.
-History-determinism has been studied in the context of regular~\cite{BK18,HP06,KS15}, pushdown~\cite{GJLZ21,LZ22}, quantitative~\cite{DBLP:conf/fossacs/BokerL22,Col09}, and timed automata~\cite{timedhd}.
-For automata that can be determinized, history-determinism offers the potential for succinctness (e.g., co-Büchi automata~\cite{KS15}) while for automata that cannot be determinized, it even offers the potential for increased expressiveness (e.g., pushdown automata~\cite{GJLZ21,LZ22}).
+This property makes history-deterministic automata suitable for composition with games, trees, and other automata, applications which classically require deterministic automata.
+History-determinism has been studied in the context of regular~\cite{BK18,HP06,KS15}, pushdown~\cite{GJLZ24,LZ22}, quantitative~\cite{DBLP:conf/fossacs/BokerL22,Col09}, and timed automata~\cite{timedhd} (see~\cite{BL23} for a recent survey).
+For automata that can be determinized, history-determinism offers the potential for succinctness (e.g., co-Büchi automata~\cite{KS15}) while for automata that cannot be determinized, it even offers the potential for increased expressiveness (e.g., pushdown automata~\cite{GJLZ24,LZ22}).
+In the quantitative setting, the exact power of history-determinism depends largely on the type of quantitative automata under consideration.
+So far, it has been studied for quantitative automata in which runs accumulate weights into a value using a value function such as \texttt{Sum, LimInf, Average}, and that assign to a word the supremum among the values of its runs.
+For these automata, history-determinism turns out to have interesting applications for quantitative synthesis~\cite{BL21}.
 Here, we continue this line of work by investigating history-deterministic Parikh automata.
+These are a mildly quantitative form of automata with a significant gap between the expressiveness and algorithmic properties of its deterministic and nondeterministic versions, making it a good candidate for studying restricted forms of nondeterminism, such as history-determinism.

 Parikh automata, introduced by Klaedtke and Rueß~\cite{KR}, consist of finite automata, augmented with counters that can only be incremented.
-A Parikh automaton only accepts a word if the final counter-configuration is within a semilinear set specified by the automaton.
-As the counters do not interfere with the control flow of the automaton, that is, counter values do not affect whether transitions are enabled, they allow for mild quantitative computations without the full power of vector addition systems or other more powerful models.
+A Parikh automaton only accepts a word if the final counter-configuration is within a semilinear set specified in the automaton.
+As the counters do not interfere with the control flow of the automaton, that is, counter values do not affect whether transitions are enabled, they allow for mildly quantitative computations without the full power of vector addition systems or other more powerful models.